Rep. Marjorie Taylor Greene shouldn't be disqualified over January 6, judge recommends

-Rep. Marjorie Taylor Greene, the conspiracy-peddling Georgia Republican, shouldn't be disqualified over her role in the January 6 insurrection, a judge said Friday in a significant legal blow to the voters and advocacy groups who tried to throw her off the ballot.
+Rep. Marjorie Taylor Greene, the conspiracy theory-peddling Georgia Republican, shouldn't be disqualified over her role in the January 6 insurrection, a judge said Friday in a significant legal blow to the voters and advocacy groups who tried to throw her off the ballot.

-State Judge Charles Beaudrot said in a 19-page recommendation that the "challengers have produced insufficient evidence to show that Rep. Greene 'engaged' in that insurrection after she took the oath of office on January 3, 2021."
+State Judge Charles Beaudrot said in a 19-page recommendation that even if it is assumed that the US Capitol riot was an insurrection, "challengers have produced insufficient evidence to show that Rep. Greene 'engaged' in that insurrection after she took the oath of office on January 3, 2021."

 The recommendation will now be taken up by Georgia Secretary of State Brad Raffensperger, a Republican.
 It's possible, but highly unlikely, that Raffensperger would overrule the judge's recommendation and disqualify Greene on his own.
 The anti-Greene challengers can still appeal Raffensperger's decision in state courts.

-Note: This story has been updated with additional reaction and details.